shernandez1992/Portfolio/README.md

 explore the data, creates dictionaries and renames columns with the dictionaries' values, changing data types, mapping dictionary values to replace data in specific columns, and writing the final dataframe to a new csv file to be used for later visualizations.

+## Python Movie Data Exploration and Visualization

+This project utilizes the pandas, seaborn, numpy, and matplotlib python libraries to explore and visualize movie data.

+The project reads in a csv file with movie information such as title, year released, director, film budget, and gross revenue on 7668 movies.
+After some data cleaning, the data is visualized in scatter plots, heatmaps, and a correlation matrix to analyze whether there are any meaningful correlations between the columns of data.